GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 <figure>
     <img src="/_static/land_cover/2.degr_ocean_water_persistance-degr_stripes-impr_urban.gif" alt="Improvement artificial class Degradation water persistence, Level 4">
-    <figcaption>a) Illustrates the improved artificial surface classification in the greater Melbourne area; stripe artifacts and incorrect water persistence classification can also be observed.</figcaption>
+    <figcaption>a) Improved artificial surface classification in the greater Melbourne area can be seen in Collection 3; stripe artifacts and incorrect water persistence classification can also be observed.</figcaption>
 </figure>
 :::